m-housh/swift-tca-loadable/Sources/Loadable/Documentation.docc/Articles/GeneralUsage.md

 ## Reducers

-The library ships with the ``LoadableReducer`` however it is more common to use one of the method extensions on the ``ReducerProtocol``.
+The library ships with the ``LoadableReducer`` however it is more common to use one of the method extensions on the ``Reducer``.
 When your action type conforms to the ``LoadableAction`` type the methods are more ergonomic.

 #### Example